zwiebelspaetzle/secure-pipeline-workshop/README.md

-# Perfect Pipeline Workshop
+# Secure Pipeline Workshop

-Welcome to the "Perfect Pipeline" workshop!
+Welcome to the "Secure Pipeline" workshop!
 This hands-on workshop teaches you how to build a comprehensive security-focused CI/CD pipeline with multiple layers of security scanning and best practices.

 ## 🏗️ Workshop Structure